feathersjs/docs/debugging/readme.md

 ## Moar Logs!

-In addition to just setting breakpoints we also use the fabulous [debug](https://github.com/visionmedia/debug) module throughout Feathers core and many of the plug-ins.
-To get visibility into what is happening inside all of Feathers simply set a `DEBUG` environmental variable to the scope that you want visibility.
+In addition to setting breakpoints we also use the fabulous [debug](https://github.com/visionmedia/debug) module throughout Feathers core and many of the plug-ins.
+This allows you to get visibility into what is happening inside all of Feathers by simply setting a `DEBUG` environmental variable to the scope of modules that you want visibility into.

 - Debug logs for all the things